paxorus/monopoly/README.md

 * Losing and exiting the game.

 #### Kanav's User Feedback
-* Center-align the board-- lots of wasted space on a large monitor.
+* Responsive web design-- lots of wasted space on a large monitor.
 * Display the game rules in the game.

 #### Interconnectivity